-Since 1922 the town has been known as 'Lutherstadt Wittenberg' - it was here that Martin Luther took the famous stand of nailing his 'theses' to the church doors.
+Since 1922 the town has been known as 'Lutherstadt Wittenberg' - it was here that Martin Luther took the famous stand of nailing his '95 theses' to the church door.

-Sites related to Luther and to his colleague Philip Melanchthon are listed, along with those in nearby Eisleben, as part of the UNESCO World Heritage.
+Sites related to Luther and to his colleague Philip Melanchthon are listed, along with those in nearby Eisleben, as part of the UNESCO World Heritage site.

-Wittenberg is a major destination for package tours based around the history of Protestant Reformation and the town offers accommodation to cater for those visitors.
+Wittenberg is a major destination for package tours based around the history of Protestant Reformation and the town offers hotel and other types of accommodation to cater for those visitors.
 More

 details can be seen on our travel page: